Should you choose to participate in the Pilot Online Exam, you agree to and understand the following terms and conditions:

 - This pilot project replaces the taking of a paper-based exam at a pre-arranged venue.

-- The pilot project is available at no charge to Students that were previously registered for the May 2020 and/or August 2020 exams for Bookkeeping to Trial Balance and/or Computerised Bookkeeping.
+- This pilot project is available to Students that were previously registered for exams that have not yet been written.

 - Students now agree to write these exams on these new dates:

 a.
 Bookkeeping to Trial Balance on 7 July 2020 at 9:00

 b.
 Computerised Bookkeeping on 9 July 2020 at 9:00

 c.
 Business Literacy on 28 2020 July at 9:00

 - The pilot project is limited to entries per session.
 Bookings will be made on a first-come, first-served basis.